Angeltheesoto/Task_App/README.md

 [react-router-dom] - lets you change content on click in page.
 [axios] - links backend and frontend.
 Makes api calls easy.
 [] -

-.env
-.env.local
-.env.development.local
-.env.test.local
-.env.production.local
 -->

-Note Zipper is a full-stack app to store all your notes in one safe place.
+Note Zipper is a full-stack app that stores all your notes in one safe place.

 ## Bugs

--
+- The edit functionality is not confirming the edits when submitted.

 ## Technologies